GluuFederation/docs-gluu-server-prod/docs/source/authn-guide/pingid.md

 1. Repeat the process for `token`, `org_alias`, and `authenticator_url`

 1. Add another property called `pingUserAttr` and set its value to the name of the attribute that will contain the reference to the remote pingID user, as explained [here](#mapping-of-local-and-remote-identities)

+1. (Optional) Add a property `addNonExistentPingUser` if you require users to be created at ping when nonexisting.

 1. Scroll down and click on the `Update` button at the bottom of the page